openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Verifiable Presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
 Certain types of verifiable presentations might contain selectively disclosed data that is synthesized from, but does not contain, the original verifiable credentials (for example, zero-knowledge proofs).
 [VC-DATA]

-# Self-Issued ID Token Validation {#siop-id_token-validation}
+# Self-Issued ID Token Validation {#siop-id-token-validation}
 See [@!OIDC4VP] on how to support multiple credential formats such as JWT and Linked Data Proofs.

 To validate the ID Token received, the RP MUST do the following:

-1. The Relying Party (RP) MUST validate that the value of the `iss` (issuer) Claim equals to the `authorization_endpoint` in the Self-Issued OP metadata.
+1. The Relying Party (RP) MUST determine whether the ID Token has been issued by the Self-Issued OP.
 When static Self-Issued OP Discovery metadata has been used, `iss` MUST be `https://self-issued.me/v2`.
-When dynamic Self-Issued OP Discovery metadata has been performed, `iss` MUST exactly match the `issuer` identifier pre-obtained by the RP.
+When Self-Issued OP Discovery metadata has been obtained dynamically, an additional `i_am_siop` Claim MUST be present in the ID Token and `iss` MUST exactly match the `issuer` identifier specified in the Self-Issued OP Discovery Metadata MUST be included in the ID Token as a way for the RP to determine if the, when dynamic Self-Issued OpenID Provider discovery has been used.
 1. The RP MUST validate that the `aud` (audience) Claim contains the value of the `client_id` that the RP sent in the Authentication Request as an audience.
 When the request has been signed, the value might be an HTTPS URL, or a Decentralized Identifier.
 1. The RP MUST identify which Subject Syntax Type is used.
 If the `sub` claim is a decentralized identifier, the Subject Syntax Type is `did`.
 If the `sub` claims is NOT a decentralized identifier, and a `sub_jwk` claim is present, the Subject Syntax Type is `jwk`.
 Note: needs further discussion.
 1. The RP MUST validate the signature of the ID Token.
 When Subject Syntax Type is `jkt`, validation is done according to JWS [JWS] using the algorithm specified in the `alg` header parameter of the JOSE Header, using the key in the `sub_jwk` Claim.
 The key MUST be a bare key in JWK format (not an X.509 certificate value).
 The RP MUST validate that the algorithm is one of the allowed algorithms (as in `id_token_signing_alg_values_supported`).
 When Subject Syntax Type is `did`, validation is performed against the key obtained from a DID Document.
 DID Document MUST be obtained by resolving a Decentralized Identifier included in the `sub` claim using DID Resolution as defined by a DID Method specification of the DID Method used.
 Since `verificationMethod` property in the DID Document may contian multiple public key sets, public key identified by a key identifier `kid` in a Header of a signed ID Token MUST be used to validate that ID Token.
 2. The RP MUST validate the `sub` value.
 When Subject Syntax Type is `jkt`, the RP MUST validate that the `sub` claim value equals the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim, as specified in (#siop-authentication-response).
 When Subject Syntax Type is `did`, the RP MUST validate that the `sub` claim value equals the `id` property in the DID Document.
 3. The current time MUST be before the time represented by the `exp` Claim (possibly allowing for some small leeway to account for clock skew).